-A few other FLT3 inhibitors are still in clinical trials to see if they work.
-These include:
+Other FLT3 inhibitors are still in clinical trials to see if they work, including crenolanib and quizartinib.

-Researchers are also studying whether a stem cell transplant after treatment with an FLT3 inhibitor might reduce the chance of the cancer coming back.
-They’re also looking at whether different combinations of drugs might be more effective in people with this mutation.
+Additionally, researchers are looking at whether different combinations of drugs might be more effective in people with this mutation.

-Having the FLT3 mutation if you have AML used to mean having a poorer outcome.
-Now, drugs like Rydapt are helping to improve the outlook.
+Having the FLT3 mutation if you have AML is often linked to a less positive outcome.
+However, targeted medications like FLT3 inhibitors are helping improve the outlook.
 New drugs and combinations of drugs may extend survival even more in the years to come.

-If you’re diagnosed with AML, your doctor will test your cancer for FLT3 and other gene mutations.
-Knowing as much as possible about your tumor will help your doctor find the most effective treatment for you.
+If you’re diagnosed with AML, your doctor will test you for FLT3 and other gene mutations.
+Knowing as much as possible about your condition can help your doctor find the most effective treatment for you.